 San Francisco, California

-At the end of 2013 KB International assisted Malcolm Drilling on the deep foundation shafts for the 181 Fremont Street project in downtown San Francisco.
-181 Fremont Street will become the second tallest building in San Francisco.
-Malcolm drilled 44, 5 to 6 foot diameter piles to an average depth of 262 feet; breaking the record for the deepest foundation shafts in the Bay area.
-The financial district sits on what was once Yerba Buena Cove which served as a landing point for ships during the Gold Rush.
+KB International assisted Malcolm Drilling on the deep foundation shafts for the 181 Fremont Street project in downtown San Francisco in late 2013.
+181 Fremont Street is the third tallest building in San Francisco.
+Malcolm drilled 44, 5- to 6-foot-diameter piles to an average depth of 262 feet, which broke the record for the deepest foundation shafts in the Bay Area.
+The financial district sits on what was once Yerba Buena Cove, which served as a landing point for ships during the Gold Rush.
 Many ships were abandoned in the cove and it was eventually filled in.
-Malcolm excavated through this difficult fill and 30 feet into the challenging Franciscan formation.
-Malcolm Drilling elected to use polymer due to the superior skin friction achieved and selected KB as a result of their service on previous projects.
-KB’s engineers designed a polymer system specifically for the project in which the necessary properties could be achieved under such unpredictable and challenging soil formations.
+Malcolm excavated through this difficult fill and 30 feet into the challenging Franciscan Formation.
+Malcolm Drilling elected to use polymer due to the superior skin friction achieved and selected KB as a result of our service on previous projects.
+Our engineers designed a polymer system specifically for the project in which the necessary properties could be achieved under such unpredictable and challenging soil formations.